 How to Build the Ideal Healthcare Dashboard?

-Building the ideal dashboard differs from one facility to another.
+Building the ideal dashboard differs for different facilities, specialities and departments.
 Reaching out to software companies and figuring out what works best for your needs is the first step to building the best dashboard.

 Undoubtedly, the most crucial aspect of designing a healthcare dashboard is selecting the appropriate metrics.
 Before building your dashboard, choose KPIs unique to your goals and needs.